vite-pwa/docs/guide/pwa-minimal-requirements.md

 Check [Elk PWA Documentation](https://docs.elk.zone/docs/pwa) for some useful PWA hints.

 :::tip
-You can check [Elk PWA Icon Generator Script](https://github.com/elk-zone/elk/blob/main/scripts/generate-pwa-icons.ts) to generate all the icons required for your PWA application using an `svg` images.
+You can check [Elk PWA Icon Generator Script](https://github.com/elk-zone/elk/blob/main/scripts/generate-pwa-icons.ts) to generate all the icons required for your PWA application using an `svg` image.

 We're working in a new package to provide a CLI to generate all the icons required for your PWA application using an image using [sharp](https://github.com/lovell/sharp/) and  [sharp-ios](https://github.com/ssnangua/sharp-ico) packages.
 :::